 The members have been featured in performances throughout the US, Asia, South America and Europe and have studied with members of the Cleveland Quartet, Ying Quartet, Alexander String Quartet, Cavani String Quartet, Daedalus Quartet, Fry Street Quartet, Los Angeles Piano Quartet, and others.
 Freya gives many performances in a variety of venues, using a vast array of repertoire that spans from Shostakovich to Glass and Beethoven to Radiohead.
 The quartet is always looking for interesting works, collaborations and projects.

-The members of Freya are very passionate about music education, both in regard to reaching out to the general public and in stressing the importance of music in the public school system.
-Freya has spent the last three years donating time to public schools in the Pittsburgh area by giving short concerts, teaching lesson plans, helping students learn valuable chamber music skills, and assisting music teachers in recruiting students for their programs.
+Freya String Quartet is very passionate about music education, both in regard to reaching out to the general public and in stressing the importance of music in the public school system.
+Freya has spent the last four years donating time to public schools in the Pittsburgh area by giving short concerts, teaching lesson plans, helping students learn valuable chamber music skills, and assisting music teachers in recruiting students for their programs.
 The quartet feels it is also important to support new music, and has performed the works of several living Pittsburgh classical composers and also frequently works with local popular artists and can be heard on several of their albums.